Malvasia Istriana – the only Malvasia that has its own glass!

-Indeed, there are various types of Malvasia and all of them are different grape varieties which make very different wines.
+Indeed, there are various types of Malvasia and all of them are different grape varieties that make very different wines.
 But, the only Malvasia that has its own glass is Malvasia Istriana.
-A major manufacturer of wine accessories – Riedel – hasdeveloped a new glass especially for MalvasiaIstriana.
+A major manufacturer of wine accessories – Riedel – has developed a new glass, especially for MalvasiaIstriana.

 Young Malvasia is commonly compared with Sauvignon Blanc.
 Istrian Malvasia wines are typically fresh with fruity primary aromas of apple and apricot.

 They are often made from a selection of grapes from a special terroir.
 Of course, they are aged in wooden barrels.
 Especially in barrels of acacia wood, because the natural aroma of young Malvasia is reminiscent of acacia flower.
-Indeed, Malvasia and acacia barrel go perfect together.
+Indeed, Malvasia and acacia barrels go perfectly together.

 The most extreme example shows that you can store Malvasia in amphorae as well.
 The Georgian amphorae is buried under the ground and in it Istrian Malvasia develops.
 Until recently it would have been unthinkable, but today it has become a reality.

 Just as, until recently, it would have been unthinkable that anyone would want darkened and dull wines, the way they used to be made in the villages in the last century.
 However, the return to traditional values does not mean that in the meantime we haven’t sifted good practice from bad.